 1. Keep it simple

 Many screenwriters complicate stories that can be told quite simply.
 This is not to say you shouldn’t challenge yourself.
-Push the limits, go for what you love, write what feels right.
+Push the limits, go for what you love, and write what feels right.

-Multiple storylines, time periods, or points of view can certainly be pulled off — but they should all raise a great big red flag.
+Multiple storylines, time periods, or points of view can certainly be pulled off, but they should all raise a great big red flag.
 Complexity requires a compelling reason in a short film.
+The more complicated you make your story, the more danger you’ll encounter in connecting to an audience.

 Here’s a great example of a short film, The Privilege Game, that keeps it simple and hits hard in every way.